florianfoerg/mallorca24/README.md

 1) Leveraging specialized search tables dedicated to storing offers.
 By employing a hash value computed from count_adults, count_children, and duration, the system intelligently selects the appropriate search table for each query.
 2) Implementing partitioning for the offer table based on hotel_id, ensuring rapid query execution when the hotel is specified.
 The decision to use PostgreSQL as the DBMS was motivated by its support for partitioning with foreign keys, a feature absent in MySQL.
 3) Employing multiple btrees indexes on the tables to streamline query performance and deliver efficient processing times.
 These indexes are instrumental in achieving optimal time complexity.
-4) Duration is stored in offer that it only has to be computed once.
+4) Duration is stored as an attribute in offers-table that it only has to be computed once.

 ## How to Run